jimasp/linux-file-paths-quick-reference/linux-file-folder-paths.md

 - Most Linux distributions follow the Filesystem Hierarchy Standard and declare it their own policy to maintain FHS compliance.
 - Some distributions generally follow the standard but deviate from it in some areas.
 - The FHS is a "trailing standard", and so documents common practices at a point in time.
-- Modern Linux distributions include a /run directory as a temporary filesystem (tmpfs) for volatile runtime data.

 ---